sudosoph/docs/content/modules/virtual-waiting-room/reference/virtual-waiting-room-advanced configuration.md

 ## Virtual Waiting Module Settings

-Once your application has been set up with Virtual Waiting Room you will find the following files under `Advanced Config > virtualwaitingroom` in the Aperture portal.
+Once your application has been set up with Virtual Waiting Room you will find the following files under `Advanced Config > virtualwaitingroom` in the Section Console.

 ### `virtualwaitingroom.json`